A PhD and a DBA each take three years full-time or you can study an MPhil over one year.

 Current PhD student topics – consumer well-being; customer experience and customer journey; mobile payment and experiential value

 Research methodologies & approaches used – interpretive consumer research, narrative inquiry, phenomenology, arts-based qualitative methods, ethnography, netnography

 Current PhD student topics – urban exploration, experiences of food poverty, social enterprise approaches to health inequalities, strategic resources in farm diversification, expertise in hedonic consumption, beach body image

 |Dr Eleni Tsougkou||

-Research methodologies & approaches used – quantitative and mixed methods
+Research methodologies & approaches used –quantitative and qualitative methods

 |Dr Beverly Wagner||

 Research methodologies & approaches used – case study, qualitative approaches, action research

 Current PhD student topics – supply chain; closed loop supply chains; supply chain reliance; disruptive technologies; dynamic capabilities; innovation management; innovation processes; open innovation; frugal innovation; innovation platforms; sustainability; circular economy

 |Dr Juliette Wilson||